bibekkarki1/bibekkarki1/README.md

 - 👋 Hi, I’m Bibek
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning SQL, Python, R, and Tableau
+- 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me

 <!---